-Chemistry 30P

-Prerequisite: Physical Science 20 with an 85% or higher This course continues the chemistry themes learned in Physical Science 20.
+Chemistry 30P Prerequisite: Physical Science 20 with an 85% or higher This course continues the chemistry themes learned in Physical Science 20.
 Content is consistent with the provincial curricula for Chemistry 30 and is the first course of two that helps students prepare for science and health science careers requiring chemistry and the AP Chemistry exam.
 Students registering for this course should be interested in diving deeper into chemistry as well as be interested in science related career paths such as engineering and health science careers including pharmacy, medicine, dentistry and nursing.
 Lab skills are a prominent focus of the AP Chemistry courses and a minimum of 16 labs will be completed over the two courses.
 Both courses are presented at the level of a first-year university course.
 Students may receive university credit if they are successful on the AP Chemistry exam.
 This course is followed by Chemistry 30LP.

-Chemistry 30LP

-This course continues the learning in Chemistry 30P and includes the exploration of chemistry concepts in more depth than in the Saskatchewan curriculum in addition to continuing with a significant focus on lab skills and guided inquiry.
-Learning and lab activities will help students in their preparation for the AP Chemistry exam and will activities will help students in their preparation for the AP Chemistry exam and will include exploring extended chemistry topics such as a more quantitative exploration of various models of the atom including equations from de Broglie, Heisenberg, Plank,
+Chemistry 30LP Prerequisite: Chemistry 30 - Recommended: 85%+ in PSC20 This course continues the learning in Chemistry 30 and enables students to receive an additional Saskatchewan credit in science.
+It includes the exploration of chemistry concepts in more depth than in the Saskatchewan curriculum in addition to continuing with a significant focus on lab skills and guided inquiry.
+Learning and lab activities will help students in their preparation for the AP Chemistry exam which is optional, not included in the overall grade, and independent from receiving a credit in the course.
+This course will include exploring extended chemistry topics such as a more quantitative exploration of various models of the atom including equations from de Broglie, Heisenberg, Plank, Rydberg, and Schrödinger, spectroscopy, bond energies and hybridization, the behaviour of gases in ideal and non-ideal cases, the photoelectric effect, Beer-Lambert's law, reaction mechanisms, rate laws, elementary reactions, bond enthalpy, enthalpies of reaction, entropy, Gibbs free energy, reaction quotients, properties and capacities of buffers, the Henderson-Hasselbalch thermodynamic and kinetic control, coupled reactions and the exploration of sustainable energy technologies including heat pumps, solar panels, and fuel-cell technologies.
+Students registered in this AP class who choose to write the AP exam will be required to pay an AP fee of \$135.00.

-Prerequisite: Chemistry 30P

-Rydberg, and Schrödinger, spectroscopy, bond energies and hybridization, the behaviour of gases in ideal and non-ideal cases, the photoelectric effect, Beer-Lambert's law, reaction mechanisms, rate laws, elementary reactions, bond enthalpy, enthalpies of reaction, entropy, Gibbs free energy, reaction quotients, properties and capacities of buffers, the Henderson-Hasselbalch equation, thermodynamic and kinetic control, coupled reactions and the exploration of sustainable energy technologies including heat pumps, solar panels, and fuel-cell technologies.